dengking/Parallel-computing/docs/Distributed-computing/Theory/High-availability/Replication/wikipedia-State-machine-replication/index.md

 The preceding intuitive discussion implies a simple technique for implementing a fault-tolerant service in terms of a State Machine:

-1. Place copies of the State Machine on multiple, independent servers.
+1、Place copies of the State Machine on multiple, independent servers.

-2. Receive client requests, interpreted as Inputs to the State Machine.
+2、Receive client requests, interpreted as Inputs to the State Machine.

-3. Choose an ordering for the Inputs.
+3、Choose an ordering for the Inputs.

-4. Execute Inputs in the chosen order on each server.
+4、Execute Inputs in the chosen order on each server.

-5. Respond to clients with the Output from the State Machine.
+5、Respond to clients with the Output from the State Machine.

-6. Monitor replicas for differences in State or Output.
+6、Monitor replicas for differences in State or Output.

 The remainder of this article develops the details of this technique.